Ovens & Murray Football Netball League: Ovens & Murray Hall of Fame

 The Ovens & Murray Hall of Fame was established in 2005, to recognise and promote the outstanding achievements of some of the league's greatest players, dedicated administrators and club support staff and long serving media representatives.

 As of the 2022 ceremony there have been 87 inductees, including three netballers.

-Only six people have received the additional honour of being promoted to "Legend" status.
+Only seven people have received the additional honour of being promoted to "Legend" status.